 As a music educator, Darlene has been on the voice faculties of UCLA, CSUN, CSLA, Citrus College and their Japanese Kenshu program as well as teaching music in the Chicago suburban school systems in her early career.
 Darlene’s touring educational workshops are supported by her book with 7 CDs titled Tune Your Voice: Singing and Your Mind's Musical Ear, endorsed by faculty and students from San Diego's Clairemont High to Juilliard, NYU, Berklee, American Idol and many more.
 Darlene has been able to cross 2 major bridges: one, bringing the academic into the esoteric, two, bringing the world into consciousness of the benefits of music and wellness.
-Her articles on this topic have been published in the U.S. in "Evolve Magazine" and in Italy's "New Age and New Sounds Magazine" and she contributed 9 articles to her column "The Prescription is Music" for In the Key magazine, Darlene has taught her ‘Wellness With Sound and Voice Workshops’ at the Global Sound Conference, Integrated Listening Conference, culture festivals, conferences, churches of multiple faiths, youth rallies, and spiritual bookstores nationwide.
+Her articles on this topic have been published in the U.S. in "Evolve Magazine," in Italy's "New Age and New Sounds Magazine" and she contributed 9 articles to her column "The Prescription is Music" for In the Key magazine, Darlene has taught her ‘Wellness With Sound and Voice Workshops’ at the Global Sound Conference, Integrated Listening Conference, culture festivals, conferences, churches of multiple faiths, youth rallies, and spiritual bookstores nationwide.
 Darlene participated in former Vice President Al Gore's Climate Reality Project 3 day Leadership Training 8/18 in Los Angeles, becoming a certified leader/presenter.
 Darlene has been giving presentations on climate awareness herself and has been teaching those in training, how to improve their speaking and communication skills.

 In addition to her time on stage and studio, as a woman of deep faith and grateful heart, Darlene feels at equally at home singing her positive message songs of hope, serenity, humanity, honor, spirit, and love, at services and concerts in spiritual centers and churches nationwide.
 She is a guest speaker, delivering the message of the day on “Connecting Voice With Spirit” – engaging the congregants in a rejuvenating sensory connection of music and spirituality.
 Darlene conducts 'special event' workshops on ‘Wellness With Sound and Voice’ including therapeutic uses of sound, the voice, and music topics including an interactive, outreach, community building, spirituality workshop for all ages and genders, titled The Sister Act, using themes from the feature film.

 At the center of her work is the strong belief is that music comes to us as one of the many expressions of the spirit of God in us all, to lift us to higher in consciousness.
 When recording in the studio or singing live, woven into Darlene's music is her belief that we are all vessels of God's voice; singing by drawing upon this loving intention and communicating this energy, moving the listener far beyond the ordinary states.
 Darlene's lifelong passion for the study of sound, vibration, music and their effects on energy, mood, spirituality and health began at age nine with her first hand experience in assisting in the therapy and teaching of her only sibling, a deaf sister nine years younger, to speak and sing.
-Darlene was born and raised in Chicago and resides at her home in Studio City, CA. Listen to her interview on the New Thought Radio Network's "Real Conversations" with Rev. Jeanne Kataoka and Al Yankee (12/21/22).
+Darlene was born and raised in Chicago's South Side and resides at her home in Studio City, CA. Listen to her interview on the New Thought Radio Network's "Real Conversations" with Rev. Jeanne Kataoka and Al Yankee (12/21/22).